tqiaowen/LSTrAP-Lite/docs/01_start.md

 ## Running the script
 Save the script in the directory specified in "pathtolocal".
 Enter the directory speicified in "pathtolocal" and run the script.

 <code>python3 LSTrAP-Lite_download.py</code>

+Quality control and selection of SRA runs to be used for subsequent analysis will be covered in the [next section](02_qc.md).